dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 To see a rule being executed while enrolling a tracked entity instance you will have to take the following steps.

 1. Configure a rule in the maintenance app.
-For the example bellow we configured a rule that throws a warning when the date of birth is less than a year.
+For the example below we configured a rule that throws a warning when the date of birth is less than a year.

 2. Open the **Capture** app.
 ![](resources/images/capture_app/duplicates-on-creation-00.png)